-The crime prevention strategies on campus rest on the following approaches: Focused Law Enforcement, Systemic Prevention, Partnerships and Collaboration.
-Through our crime prevention efforts, we continuously promote to the University community the importance of promptly reporting crime to HU-DPS.
-Reporting crime, suspicious activity and behavior is vital to the Department in developing Focused Law Enforcement and Prevention strategies.
-HU-DPS partners with our faculty, staff and students to inform them about precautionary measures that can be taken to protect themselves while at the same time reduce crime.
+The crime prevention strategies on campus rest on the following approaches: Focused Law Enforcement, Systemic Prevention, Partner ships, and Collaboration.
+Through our crime prevention efforts, we continuously promote to the University community the importance of accurately and promptly reporting crimes to HU-DPS or local police.
+Reporting crime, suspicious activity and behavior is vital to the Department in developing focused law enforcement and prevention strategies.
+HU-DPS partners with our faculty, staff, and students to inform them about precautionary measures that can be taken to protect themselves, while at the same time reducing crime.
 The crime prevention programs in place are designed to educate the Howard University community to be proactive as it relates to their safety and security.

-HU-DPS crime reduction efforts include the outreach services provided by the Crime Prevention Coordinator.
-In addition to distributing crime prevention information throughout the year, the Coordinator gives presentations at campus events, meetings, and orientations for new students and employees.
-Anyone who is interested in learning more about the list of services and programs offered by HU-DPS may call (202) 806-1100 or access the HU-DPS website, www.howard.edu/publicsafety.
+HU-DPS crime reduction efforts include the outreach services provided by the Crime Prevention Specialist.
+In addition to distributing crime prevention information throughout the year, the Specialist gives presentations at campus events, meetings, and orientations for new students and employees.
+Anyone who is interested in learning more about the services and programs offered by HU-DPS may call (202) 806-1100 or access the HU-DPS website, www.howard.edu/ publicsafety.